lsst/dp0-3_lsst_io/data-products-dp0-3/data-simulation-dp0-3.rst

-Objects were simulated in two color classes: S and C (silicaceous and carbonaceous, see `Veres <https://arxiv.org/pdf/1706.09398.pdf>`_ for more details), with colors and slope parameters, as shown in Table 1.
+Objects were simulated in two color classes: S and C (silicaceous and carbonaceous, see `Veres <https://arxiv.org/pdf/1706.09398.pdf>`_ for more details), with colors and slope parameters (GS) as shown in Table 1.

 .. table:: Table 1: The C and S color classes used for DP0.3.